wolfrage76/DuskMan/readme.md

     pip install requests pyyaml
     ```

-3. **Set Wallet Password**: Export your wallet password as an environment variable.
+3. **Set Wallet Password**: Export your wallet password as an environment variable (due to dusk permissions).
 For example:

     ```bash
     export MY_SUDO_PASSWORD="your_wallet_password"